Oaxaca en la historia y en el mito: Vicente Ramón Guerrero Saldaña (1782–1831)

-Guerrero's father was Afro-Mexican and his mother indigenous, making Vicente Guerrero, Mexico's only afro-mestizo president.
+Guerrero's father was Afro-Mexican and his mother indigenous, making Vicente Guerrero, Mexico's only afro-mestizo president--for less than a year in 1829.
 During the War of Independence, Guerrero became a military leader, and he was one of the few to escape execution during the war.
-After the war, in 1831, he was executed at Cuilápam de Guerrero, just 10 kilometers from Oaxaca where he had been tried for treason.
-This happened, after he had been president of Mexico for only eight months.
+After the war, in 1831, he was executed at Cuilápam de Guerrero, just 10 kilometers from Oaxaca.
+Some sources indicate that he was tried in the city of Oaxaca and shuffled off to Cuilápam for execution.

 Afro-Mexicans played an important role in the War of Independence.
-Below, in a scene from the mural, President Vicente Guerrero points out a proclamation abolishing slavery on September 16, 1829, one of his crowning achievements.
+Below, in a scene from the mural, President Vicente Guerrero points out a proclamation abolishing slavery on 16 September 1829, one of his crowning achievements.
 Slavery formally ended in 1837 in Mexico.